Beth Pickard known as Beth

 HCPC Registered Music Therapist

-Fellow of the Higher Education Authority (FHEA)
+Senior Fellow of the Higher Education Authority (SFHEA)

 Since working in mainstream inclusive education, it has been a privilege to share some of this experience at Education Conferences, such as 21 Plus Support Group for families of children with Down’s Syndrome’s Education Conference, Cardiff County Council’s ‘Access All Areas’ Inclusive Education Event, Manchester Metropolitan University’s Child, Youth, Family and Disability Event, as well as visiting local schools on a consultancy basis.